ese3500/final-project-sid-s-kids/README.md

 - **SRS 05**: The software should allow dynamic adjustment of duty cycle for varying operating conditions.
   - The software takes in the input voltage, output voltage, and target from the user, adjusting the duty cycle to match the requirements based on these 3 parameters.
 Based on the the input and output requirements, we can reach duty cycles from 0.05 to 0.9.
 Due to the op amp circuit, we can read in input voltages in the range of 0 to 15 volts, read output voltages from 0 to -30 volts, and set targets from 0 to -30 volts.
 The code takes the scaled values from the ADCs and adjusts them for the PID controller.
 - **SRS 06**: The software must provide a mechanism for setting and tuning initial PID parameters.
+  - We implemented the PID controller as a struct in C, allowing us to set the Ki, Kp, Kd parameters in one line when the PID struct is initialized.
 - **SRS 07**: The software must include robust error handling capabilities.
+  - We implemented error handling in the PID control loop, mostly to ensure that the duty cycle doesn't go out of the safe limit (0.05 to 0.9).
+This is to protect the hardware.
+Furthermore, we averaged ADC readings to limit the effect of noise on the system.

 #### 3.2 Hardware Requirements Specification (HRS) Results